A Fresh Look at the "Hot Hand" Paradox: Calculational Details for Quartet Sequences

 \section{Calculational Details for Quartet Sequences}

-The calculation $T_{\rm HHHH}$ was given in Sec.~\ref{sec:n} and we start with $T_{\rm HHHT}$.
-To compute $T_{\rm HHHT}$, we define $A$, $B$, $C$, and $D$ as the waiting time for HHHT when the current state is H, HH, HHH, and T, respectively.
+The six distinct quartets are HHHH, HHHT, HHTH, HHTT, HTHT, and HTTH.
+The calculation $T_{\rm HHHH}$ was given in Sec.~\ref{subsec:n} and here we continue with $T_{\rm HHHT}$.
+For $T_{\rm HHHT}$, we define $A$, $B$, $C$, and $D$ as the average waiting time for HHHT when the current state is H, HH, HHH, and T, respectively.
 These times satisfy